 A snowbird is someone who moves from one location to another during the winter months for the mild winters and health benefits of warmer weather.
 They typically move south in the fall and return north in spring.

-When people hear the term “snowbird,” they might think of retirees leaving their primary residence up north and becoming seasonal residents of states including Arizona, California, Florida, Georgia, South Carolina, and Texas.
+When people hear the term “snowbird,” they might think of retirees leaving their primary residence up north and becoming seasonal residents of states including Arizona, California, Florida, Georgia, North Carolina, South Carolina, and Texas.

 Snowbirds may be virtual workers, seasonal workers, students, financially independent folks, and of course, traditional retirees.

 Sometimes called winter visitors, they hail from many northern states like New York, New Jersey, Michigan, and Wisconsin.
 Numerous Canadian Snowbirds also choose to escape the snow and ice and chase the sun and warm weather in the southern U.S.

 You might hear about snowbirds who own a permanent residence in a snowbird community.
 Yet, many also rent vacation homes.
 Others stay for an extended period with family living in a state with a warmer climate.